runaqlib/runaqlib/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am **Alía Warsco** (she/her/ella), a Brooklyn-based dual-degree student in Latin American and Caribbean Studies at New York University, and Library and Information Science at Long Island University.
-My projected graduation date is December 2024.
+I am **Alía Warsco** (she/her/ella), a Brooklyn-based librarian focused on critical librarianship, digital scholarship, and digital access and preservation.
+I completed my MSLIS from Long Island University in December 2024 and my MA in Latin American and Caribbean studies from NYU in May 2025.

-My work is largely influenced by methods of Indigenous and critical librarianship.
-Most of my research is in Indigenous language use in Latin America as forms of state resistance and identity formation.
-I am learning Runasimi (Quechua, Cusco Variety) at NYU.
-I am also the digital librarian and creator of [Runakunaq Bibliotecanku](https://runaqlib.hosting.nyu.edu), a collection of resources that center the Andes, Quechua language, and worldwide Indigenous learning.
+My practice is informed by methods of Indigenous and critical librarianship, and my research centers on Indigenous language use in Latin America as a form of resistance and identify formation.
+I learned Runasimi (Quechua, Cusco Variety) during my time at NYU.
+I am the digital librarian and creator of [Runakunaq Bibliotecanku](https://runaqlib.github.io/runakunaqbibliotecanku/), a collection of resources that center the Andes and Quechua language.

-I am interrogating how—and indeed whether—digital libraries and archives can be employed for Indigenous language documentation and learning.
-My thesis is tentatively named _Language as an Everyday Form of Resistance: The Case of Southern Quechua_.
+I interrogate how—and indeed whether—digital libraries and archives can be employed for Indigenous language documentation and learning.
+My thesis for NYU involved digitizing, transcribing, and translating [_Cronicawan_](https://runaqlib.github.io/cronicawan-wax/), a state-supported Quechua newspaper published in 1975 in Peru.
 I am also a member of the [Runasimi Outreach Collective](https://www.instagram.com/roc_nyu/) at NYU.

-Outside of my academic interests, I also do stick-and-poke tattoos and love my dog, Rudy.
+Outside of my academic interests, I also love stick-and-poke tattoos and my dog, Rudy.
 <p></p>
 <p></p>